dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 Stock options are an incentive to help build a great company which will make the stock worth something someday.

-Consider that your stock options have an effective net-zero value when they are granted.
-That is, they are worth **number of shares times exercise price** and you will have to pay that same price to exercise them today.

 ## Vesting

 Your stock options probably have a vesting schedule that you need to be familiar